Community Engagement

 Nature & Ecology was the third most popular topic.
 When asked to describe the best aspects of Golden’s river systems, respondents frequently highlighted the natural feeling and wild aesthetic of the rivers, along with the biodiversity and wildlife present.
 Conservation and protection of biodiversity were more prominent themes for the Columbia River but also ranked among the top three themes for the Kicking Horse River.

-The full report is available here.
-C2CI_What_We_Heard_Report
+The full report is available here: C2CI What We Heard Report

 Next Steps